-I’ve said it before but I do think Somerset gets, if not all, a lot of the best houses.
-This is a listed one in Frome with two shops on the ground floor that is on the market with The Modern House for £1,250,000.
-Coming in?
+I’ve said it before but I do think Somerset gets, if not all, a lot of the best houses and for that reason we are returning to this listed beauty in Frome which had two shops on the ground floor which was on the market with The Modern House for £1,250,000. earlier this year.
+Also if you love a dark interior…..

 Monmouth House, so named because the Duke of Monmouth stayed here in 1685 before heading off to the Battle of Sedgemoor – he was on the rebel side.
 The Government of James II (his uncle) won and Monmouth was carted off to London and executed.
 But don’t let that put you off.
 He was after the throne after all and I assume you just want a nice house and a good size kitchen.